GianMassimiani/HRI-Reasoning-Robots/README.md

 ![Alt text](figures/terminal_specification.png?raw=true "Title")

-6. Type your commands on the window, pressing ENTER after each com- mand.
-When you are done typing commands, press CTRL+D to send the commands to the robot, and watch the robot execute them in Gazebo.
+6. Type your commands on the window, pressing ENTER after each command to add it to the specification (Press q and ENTER if instead you want to exit).
+When you are done typing commands, press CTRL+D to send the specification to the robot.
+Now watch the robot execute your specification in Gazebo.
-Press q instead if you want to exit.